The Unapproved

 From January through May 2025, I stayed in the community and kept contributing.
 I ran a book group.
 I facilitated sessions when Sol couldn't.
 I asked Sebastian before posting anything ambiguous.
 I pre-cleared every edge case.
 I was doing everything anyone could reasonably ask someone to do after a contentious reinstatement.

-In late March, Sol reached out to me directly — he initiated the contact — asking if I would lead the peer group project.
+In late March, Sol came to me directly.
+He initiated the contact, asking if I'd lead the peer group project.
 He was overwhelmed.
 He needed someone to run sign-ups, manage a second Zoom account, and build out the peer facilitation infrastructure.
-In the same email, he mentioned: "I finally grabbed time with Sebastian — whom I've been avoiding."
+In the same email he mentioned: "I finally grabbed time with Sebastian — whom I've been avoiding."

 Three months after the first removal, Sol was openly telling me he avoided the person he'd given enforcement authority to.